-- LD: Well, you got paired with these guys a lot in different shows. - JR: Well, my point was, in this movie he was in, I was in, the fun part is, to see the people in the background, with Andy sneaking around like this [crouches].
+LD: Well, you got paired with these guys a lot in different shows.

+JR: Well, my point was, in this movie he was in, I was in, the fun part is, to see the people in the background, with Andy sneaking around like this.
 And a whole bunch of other people saying, holy cow, look at who is in that movie from the past.
+It's like archival again.

+LD: Archival.

-It's like archival again. - LD: Archival. - JR: Yeah. - LD: You said something in the book that I loved about the Sturm and Drang of the Ab-Ex moment, and then the '60s cool.
+LD: You said something in the book that I loved about the Sturm and Drang of the AbEx moment, and then the '60s cool.
 You know how there was a change in tone between the '50s and the '60s?
-You called it a Sturm and Drang for Abstract Expressionist.
-And then you talked about the mid-'60s cool for your generation? - JR: Yeah, and I'll tell you why, because the abstract artists at the Friday night club, they'd get them up and say I am an artist, I demand, I am an artist assist -- the Pop artists came on and said they didn't do that, too cool man -- they didn't call themselves artists like the other guys did.
+You called it a Sturm and Drang for abstract expressionist.
+And then you talked about the mid-'60s cool for your generation?

+JR: Yeah, and I'll tell you why, because the abstract artists at the Friday night club, they'd get them up and say I am an artist, I demand, I am an artist assist -- the Pop artists came on and said they didn't do that to cool man -- they didn't call themselves artists like the other guys did.
 They let the public call them artists.
-So that -- but I mean, many times, Milton Resnick get up and yell and holler about being how important his work was, and everyone's work was there.
+So that -- but I mean, many times, the Milton Resnick get up and yell and holler about being how important his work was, and everyone's work was there.
 You know, Pop artists never did that.
 They're ice-cold, I think.
-Somewhere icy cold. - LD: That's interesting.
-How about this Liechtenstein? [looking at MoMA #421.1981] - JR: How about it? - LD: What'd you think about Liechtenstein's work when you were looking at it. - JR: Liechtenstein was a very, very talented guy.
+Somewhere icy cold.

+LD: That's interesting.
+How about this Lichtenstein?

+JR: How about it?

+LD: What'd you think about Lichtenstein's work when you..

+JR: Lichtenstein was a very, very talented guy.
 I even said to him, right before he died, I says, "Roy, I didn't know you were such a colorist."
-Because in his late funky room paintings, he put together the most peculiar color situations.
+Because in his late funky room paintings, he put together the most peculiar color situations, you know?
 His wife is a good friend of mine.
 I spoke about him in New Jersey at a museum in Montclair.
 He was a hell of a nice guy.
 He died accidentally.
 He died from MRSA [Methicillin-resistant Staphylococcus Aureus] which he didn't have to die from, it's ridiculous.

-- LD: And Ruscha, you were close to.
+LD: And Ruscha, you were close to.

-- JR: Who?
+JR: Who?

-- LD: Ruscha, Ed Ruscha, right?
+LD: Ruscha, Ed Ruscha, right?

-- JR: Where is he?
+JR: Where is he?
 Yeah, I see him now and then, but I never...

-- LD: He was at your opening for the F-111.

-- JR: I know, I know, I know.
+LD: He was at your opening for the F-111.
+JR: I know, I know, I know.
 But I never -- I like pictures, I don't like words.

-- LD: [Laughs]

-- JR: That's my problem.
+LD: [Laughing] JR: [Laughing] That's my problem.
 That's my problem.

-- LD: Well, good.

-- LD: How do you like our new Dwyane Valentine?
-[MoMA #550.2010] - JR: Where is that? - LD: This one.
-It's not a new work, it's just new for us. - JR: Oh really?
+LD: Well, good.
+[CREW DISCUSSION] LD: How do you like our new Dwyane Valentine?
+JR: Where is that?
+LD: This one.
+It's not a new work, it's just new for us.
+JR: Oh really?
+LD: Yeah.
+JR: I knew him, I didn't know this work.
+LD: It's pretty great, isn't it?
+JR: It's wild.
+[CREW DISCUSSION] [Long pause]

-- LD: Yeah.

-- JR: I knew him, I didn't know this work.

-- LD: It's pretty great, isn't it?

-- JR: It's wild.

-[Long pause]

-- JR: I met this guy... [looking at MoMA #260.2006]1

-- LD: Richard Hamilton?

-- JR: Oh no. The guys being arrested?

-- LD: Oh, really?
+JR: I met this guy...
+LD: Richard Hamilton?
+JR: Oh no. The guys is being arrested?
+LD: Oh, really?
 I'm forgetting who that was.

-- JR: That was...

-- LD: It was a dealer, correct?

-- JR: It was count something.

-- LD: Yeah.
-Collector dealer guy?
+JR: That was...
+LD: It was a dealer, correct?
+JR: It was count something.
+Yeah.
+Collector dealer guy1?
 No?

-- JR: Yeah.
+LD: JR: Yeah.
 OK, are we done?
+[CREW DISCUSSION] JR: I shot her work!
+LD: Did you?
+You shot JR: Fifty-seventh Street, I shot it.
+LD: This was some kind of French performance, but there were photos of Leo in...